nunodiogosilva/snitchbot/README.md

   * Tweepy Python Library (Twitter API)

 #
-# ⚠️ Disclaimer: This bot was created as a private joke!
+# ⚠️ Disclaimer:
+  * This bot was created as a private joke and there are no bad intentions behind it's creation!